 Ex-Virginia Tech student goes on trial in girl's slaying

-CHRISTIANSBURG, Va. – The trial of a former Virginia Tech student charged with killing a 13-year-old girl begins today.
+CHRISTIANSBURG, Va. – A former Virginia Tech student has pleaded not guilty in the killing of a 13-year-old girl.

-David Eisenhauer, of Columbia, Maryland, is charged with abduction and murder in the 2016 stabbing death of Nicole Lovell.
+Media reports say David Eisenhauer entered his pleas to first-degree murder, abduction and concealing a dead body just before jury selection began Monday in the stabbing death of Nicole Lovell of Blacksburg.

-Prosecutors say the girl climbed out her bedroom window to meet Eisenhauer after the two communicated through an instant messaging app.
+Prosecutors say the girl climbed out her bedroom window to meet Eisenhauer in 2016 after the two communicated through an instant messaging app.
 Her body was found three days later.

-Eisenhauer acknowledged making plans to meet Lovell, but told police he left when he saw how young she was.
+Eisenhauer, of Columbia, Maryland, admitted meeting her but told police he left when he saw how young she was.

-Eisenhauer's friend, Natalie Keepers, told police that Eisenhauer killed Lovell to keep her from exposing their inappropriate relationship.
+His friend, Natalie Keepers, told police that Eisenhauer killed her to keep her from exposing their inappropriate relationship.

-His jury is expected to be chosen Monday in Montgomery County Circuit Court.

 Keepers is charged as an accessory and is scheduled to stand trial in September.